Bappy38/Low-Level-Design/Observer Pattern/Observer Pattern.md

 <p>There's a popular implementation of Mediator pattern that relies on Observer.
 The mediator object plays the role of publisher, and the components acts as subscribers which subscribe to and unsubscribe from the mediator's events.
 When Mediator is implemented this way, it may look similar to Observer.</p>

-<p>When you’re confused, remember that you can implement the Mediator pattern in other ways.
+<p>When youï¿½re confused, remember that you can implement the Mediator pattern in other ways.
 For example, you can permanently link all the components to the same mediator object.
-This implementation won’t resemble Observer but will still be an instance of the Mediator pattern.
+This implementation wonï¿½t resemble Observer but will still be an instance of the Mediator pattern.
 </p>

 # Resource